Rapsodie nègre: History

 The work was premiered on 11 December 1917, at one of a series of concerts of contemporary music organised by the singer Jeanne Bathori at the Théâtre du Vieux-Colombier.
 Poulenc later recalled the circumstances of the first performance:

 At the last minute the singer threw in the towel, saying it was too stupid and that he didn't want to be taken for a fool.
 Quite unexpectedly, masked by a big music stand, I had to sing that interlude myself.
 Since I was already in uniform, (Note: Poulenc served in the French army towards the end of the First World War.) you can imagine the unusual effect produced by a soldier bawling out songs in pseudo-Malagasy!

 The Rapsodie was an immediate success, and was performed several times over the next few years at various venues in Paris.
 The work won the approval of established composers, including Erik Satie, to whom it is dedicated, Maurice Ravel, and Igor Stravinsky, who was impressed enough to arrange a contract for Poulenc with a leading music publisher.

 Structure

-The work, which plays for about ten or eleven minutes, is in five sections:
+The work, which plays for about 10 or 11 minutes, is in five movements: